MeNsaaH/reka/README.md

 This tool is **HIGHLY DESTRUCTIVE** and can deletes all resources!
 This should be used in environments with **WITH CAUTION**.

 ### TODO
-- [x] Bootstrap application architecture
 - [x] Schedule resource refreshing
+- [x] generate Sample Yaml config and load config
 - [ ] Create Web Dashboard
-- [x] generate Sample Yaml config and load config
 - [ ] Allow users to specify tags/resources to track from reka UI with reaping Details
-- [ ] Support Manual Trigger of resources reaping from Dashboard/CLI
+- [ ] Persist state to remote sources (GCS, S3, if possible Databases)
-- [ ] Allow authentication username and password set in config file
+- [ ] Allow web authentication username and password set in config file
 - [ ] Create Kubernetes Manifests and Helm Charts
-- [ ] Create CLI
-- [ ] Save infra state and desired state in persistent storage

 #### Supported Resources
 - AWS: https://github.com/MeNsaaH/reka/issues/1